 My love of games started with Sonic the Hedgehog, then Quake, and later Unreal Tournament.
 It wasn’t until UT4 in 2017 that I took up the challenge to open the editor and make levels of my own.
 And boy was it addicting.
-I was completely activated: creating interesting levels challenged my right brain.
-Creating functional levels challenged my left brain.
-And testing and iterating – being both the maker and the user, completed the designer in me.
+I was completely activated: creating interesting levels challenged my creativity.
+Creating functional levels challenged my logic.
+Testing and iterating – being both the maker and the user, completed the designer in me.
 It’s both art and science.
 You might start with a crazy idea and then spend time trying to make it work, jumping between different approaches as necessary.

 Level design is a very interesting creative endeavour.
 Levels make the game as much as the gameplay variables themselves.
 You can make one game into another with levels.
 Exploring edge cases that stretch the intended gamepaly, is a part of the fun, and the responsibility of being a level designer.